 Killer Bees Honey is located near Gorges State Park which puts us between Asheville and The Highlands.
 Our elevation in Lake Toxaway is 3500’.
 Orographic lift causes significant rainfall on our mountaintop apiary.
 Last December, we had 7.80” of rain in one day; 18.05 inches overall for that month.

 Let’s all take a moment to reflect on the fact that climate change is a hoax.

 … time’s up (in more ways than you can imagine).

 The hive girls of KBH suffered greatly.
 Massive rainfalls not only limited flying time, but the violence of the rain washed out pollen and nectar from the flora.
 This caused trees like tulip poplar to shut down bloom production.
-Honeybees in June that should have been filling supers with honey, were starving and had to be fed sugar water.
-We use cane sugar, not corn syrup to feed, but nothing can replace the anti microbial, anti oxidant and general nutritional value of local nectar.
-Hives which are “super organisms” were in distress and collapsing.
-We did not harvest any honey in 2018 allowing the bees to keep their limited supply for winter and still lost 60% of our hives, We faired better than most beekeepers.
-Those that were shortsighted and harvested the minimal honey their bees produced lost entire operations.
+Honeybees that last June should have been filling supers with honey, were starving and had to be fed sugar water.
+We use cane sugar, not corn syrup to feed, but nothing can replace the antimicrobial, antioxidant and general nutritional value of local nectar.
+Hives which really are “super organisms” were in distress and collapsing.
+We did not harvest any honey in 2018, preferring to let the bees keep their limited supply for winter and still, we lost 60% of our hives.
+We faired better than many beekeepers however, as those that were shortsighted and harvested the minimal honey their bees produced lost entire operations.

 But the past is another country.
 We don’t live there.

 Last month, Killer Bees Honey purchased forty “nucs” and thirty packages of bees from Georgia and South Carolina.
 Combined with our over-wintered surviving hives, we will have nearly 100 colonies in four different apiaries.
 Thanks to the beekeeper's wife, we have partnered with some incredible people and organizations.
 All share the same passion for conservation and improving the quality of our natural resources.
 They are:

 - Area 52 (classified location)